Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Simulation Studies

 \section{Simulation Studies}

-In this section, we conduct simulation studies to examine the empirical performance of our proposed methodology.
-To create a realistic data generating process, we base our simulations on the Iraq data introduced in Section~\ref{sec:data}.
+In this section, we conduct simulation studies.
+To create a realistic data generating process, we base our simulations on the Iraq data described in \cref{subsec:data}.
 We focus on a univariate moderator but consider both spatial and spatio-temporal variables.
-We find that within the range of the 0.25 and 0.975 quantiles of the moderator values, the estimated CATE is essentially unbiased.
-Although a slight increase in bias is observed with longer intervention durations, the results remain robust, and the empirical coverage of the confidence intervals is close to the nominal level across all scenarios.